skylantix/Website/src/content/faq.md

 ### What are the early member perks?

-The first 50 members receive extraordinary rewards when Skylantix reaches 1,200 members:
+The first 50 members total (regardless of plan type) receive extraordinary rewards when Skylantix reaches 1,250 members:
-- **Annual subscribers:** All fees waived permanently (free for life)
+- **If you chose annual:** All fees waived as long as Skylantix operates
-- **Monthly subscribers:** Permanent 50% discount ($10/month instead of $20)
+- **If you chose monthly:** 50% discount ($10/month instead of $20) as long as Skylantix operates

 ### When do the perks activate?

-Perks activate automatically when we reach 1,200 paying members.
+Perks activate automatically when we reach 1,250 paying members.
 We'll announce this milestone via email and Mattermost.

 ### Can I transfer my early member status?

 No, early member status is tied to your account and non-transferable.
 If you cancel and rejoin, you lose early member benefits.

+### Want to see the full growth plan?

+Check out our [Timeline & Roadmap](/timeline) to see exactly what happens at each milestone from launch to 5,000 members.

 ---